LaylBongers/damage-report/docs/src/carpenter/development.md

 ### Done
 - Complete refactor into RenderTargets, removing framebuffers and the depth attachment from WindowRenderer.
+- (Bug) When the user resizes the window the 3D viewport causes a crash.

 ## Backlog
 - Click and drag to move brushes